30s and 40s fashion revived for today with a touch of Movie Star magic!July 25, 2019

 Or go old school and drop by your neighbourhood thrift store or high street consignment store for 30s and 40s fashion options that are one of a kind investment pieces you will treasure forever.

 Find some vintage day dresses and skirts in timeless 30s and 40s fashion shapes and prints, then layer on a cosy jumper, a cropped fitted cardigan or a structured blazer to take the looks from days to nights to weekends.

 Add 30s and 40s fashion accessories to your work outfits, like vintage brooches to coats, Chanel-style strands of pearls with dresses and skirts or straw boaters and velvet berets to make a look all your own and so very stylish – the options are endless, and the combinations only limited by your imagination.

-And don’t forget to add 30s and 40s fashion updates to your streetwear style as well, mixing in puff sleeves with denim, or wide leg trousers with classic tee shirts for a look that is casual-chic and elegant all at the same time.
+And don’t forget to add thirties and forties fashion updates to your streetwear style as well, mixing in puff sleeves with denim, or wide leg trousers with classic tee shirts for a look that is casual-chic and elegant all at the same time.

 So, have you been inspired yet by 30s and 40s fashion to take these timeless styles and trends and bring them to life in your very own way?
 If yes, don’t wait – start today!

 - Create the Look The Nineteen Forties